About Me

 • Created internal websites for marketing and promotions.

-• Led a small team of engineers, guiding the development of the STUDS design system and its components.
+• Managed a small engineering team to build the STUDS design system from scratch.

 • Maintained Telerik themes to align with STUDS designs.